centrica-engineering/nucleus-docs/docs/foundations/structure.md

 ## 3. Layout

-The general layout of our components fit within a content area in between what is generally 5% of the total viewport width left and 5% right, up until 1,600 px wide when the main content area stays fixed at that size, the left and right margins expanding equally to fill the remaining space.
+The general layout of our components fit within a content area in between margins that are generally and equally 5% of the total viewport width, up to 1,600 px wide.
+When that happens, the main content area remains fixed at that size, but the left and right margins then expand equally to fill the rest of the horizontal space as the viewport width increases over 1,600 px.

 It allows our layouts to respond to different devices dynamically and be optimal for comfortable scanning.